Alex Menrisky

 About

-Alexander Menrisky is an Assistant Professor of English at UConn.
-He is the author of Wild Abandon: American Literature and the Identity Politics of Ecology (Cambridge University Press, 2020).
-He is currently working on a second book project, tentatively entitled Everyday Ecofascism, which considers casual and systemic, rather than intentional and overt, expressions of white-supremacist, anti-Indigenous, and anti-immigrant thinking in environmental art and politics.
-His work has also appeared or is forthcoming in Criticism: A Quarterly for Literature and the Arts, ISLE: Interdisciplinary Studies in Literature and Environment, Mosaic, GLQ: A Journal of Lesbian and Gay Studies, Resilience, Edge Effects magazine, and elsewhere.
-He also curates the Association for the Study of Literature and Environment’s Teaching Resources Database.
+Alexander Menrisky is Assistant Professor of English and affiliate faculty in American Studies at UConn.
+He is the author of Everyday Ecofascism: Crisis and Consumption in American Literature (University of Minnesota Press, 2025) and Wild Abandon: American Literature and the Identity Politics of Ecology (Cambridge University Press, 2021).
+He is currently writing Routledge’s Introduction to American Environmental Literature.
+His work also appears in Criticism, Interdisciplinary Studies in Literature and Environment, Mosaic, GLQ: A Journal of Lesbian and Gay Studies, Resilience, Edge Effects magazine, and elsewhere.
+He is currently the Vice President of the Association for the Study of Literature and Environment (ASLE), and in the past created and curated the organization’s Teaching Resources Database.

 Specialties